 Also, this vine is flexible as it can twine around structures or grow as a dense groundcover.
 As an evergreen plant, its leaves are always showing, which makes it a good cover or screen.

-Having the hints of reddish-brown from the vines stems and the deep green color of the leaves brings the aesthetic factor to the landscape.
+Having the hints of reddish-brown from the vines stems and the dark green color of the leaves brings the aesthetic factor to the landscape.

 The evergreen vine bears green glossy leaves, which are oval and tapered on both ends, oppositely attached to succulent red-brown twining stems.
 As winter comes, the leaves turn brown to purplish-brown.